Serene-Arc/bulk-downloader-for-reddit/README.md

   - `TITLE`
   - `UPVOTES`

 Each of these can be enclosed in curly bracket, `{}`, and included in the name.
 For example, to just title every downloaded post with the unique submission ID, you can use `{POSTID}`.
-Statis strings can also be included, such as `download_{POSTID}` which will not change from submission to submission.
+Static strings can also be included, such as `download_{POSTID}` which will not change from submission to submission.
+For example, the previous string will result in the following submission file names:

+  - `download_aaaaaa.png`
+  - `download_bbbbbb.png`

 At least one key *must* be included in the file scheme, otherwise an error will be thrown.
 The folder scheme however, can be null or a simple static string.
 In the former case, all files will be placed in the folder specified with the `directory` argument.
 If the folder scheme is a static string, then all submissions will be placed in a folder of that name.
+In both cases, there will be no separation between all submissions.

 ## Configuration

 The configuration files are, by default, stored in the configuration directory for the user.
 This differs depending on the OS that the BDFR is being run on.
+For Windows, this will be:
+  - `C:\Documents and Settings\<User>\Application Data\Local Settings\BDFR\bulkredditdownloader` or
+  - `C:\Documents and Settings\<User>\Application Data\BDFR\bulkredditdownloader`

+On Mac OSX, this will be:
+  - `~/Library/Application Support/bulkredditdownloader`.

-For Windows, this will be `C:\Documents and Settings\<User>\Application Data\Local Settings\BDFR\bulkredditdownloader` or `C:\Documents and Settings\<User>\Application Data\BDFR\bulkredditdownloader`.
-On Mac OSX, this will be `~/Library/Application Support/bulkredditdownloader`.
-Lastly, on a Linux system, this will be `~/.local/share/bulkredditdownloader`.
+Lastly, on a Linux system, this will be:
+  - `~/.local/share/bulkredditdownloader`

 The logging output for each run of the BDFR will be saved to this directory in the file `log_output.txt`.
 If you need to submit a bug, it is this file that you will need to submit with the report.

 ### Configuration File

 The `config.cfg` is the file that supplies the BDFR with the configuration to use.
-At the moment, the following keys ** must ** be included in the configuration file supplied.
+At the moment, the following keys **must** be included in the configuration file supplied.

   - `client_id`
   - `client_secret`